Mirissa Travel Guide: What to See, Do, and Know Before You Go

 Food Scene in 2026

-Mirissa’s food scene improved in the last few years.
-You now get:
+Mirissa’s food scene is vibrant.
+You can get:

 - •Sri Lankan rice and curry